The United Overseas Bank’s Internet Banking Privacy Practices

-- Select menu that you request to delete
+- Select the data you wish to delete

 - Click ‘Clear now’ to confirm

-- Avoid Sharing Personal Computers (PCs) Avoid using shared PCs or public PCs such as those found in cyber cafes to perform Internet banking transactions.
-If there is a need to do so, always satisfy yourself thoroughly that the PCs are free from viruses and be sure to clear the browser's cache upon completion of your transactions.
+- Avoid Sharing Personal Computers (PCs): Avoid using shared PCs or public PCs such as those in cyber cafes to perform any internet banking transactions.
+If it is necessary to do so, always check thoroughly that the PCs are free from viruses and make sure that you clear the browser's cache after you complete your transaction.

-- Update Your Browsers You should update your browsers and application software to support 128-bit SSL encryption or a higher encryption standard.
+- Update Your Browsers: You should update your browsers and application software to support SSL/TLS encryption or a higher encryption standard.

-- Verify The Authenticity Of The UOB Group Internet Banking/Transaction Website(s) We provide a Secure Zone icon (as symbolised by a 'padlock' icon) within our Internet banking/transaction web pages for your verification of its authenticity.
+- Verify The Authenticity Of The UOB Group Internet Banking/Transaction Website(s): We provide a Secure Zone icon (as symbolized by a 'padlock' icon) within our Internet banking/transaction web pages for your verification of its authenticity.

 To verify the authenticity of the UOB Group Internet banking/transaction website(s), look for the Secure Zone icon on the web page, click it, and ensure that 'United Overseas Bank Ltd' is displayed as a part of UOB's VeriSign Secure Server ID from https://digitalid.verisign.com.